toralf/torutils/README.md

 Details:

 Generic rules for local network, ICMP, ssh and user services (if defined) are applied.
-Then these rules are applied (in this order) for a TCP connection attempt to the local ORPort:
+Then these 5 rules are applied (in this order) for every TCP connection attempt to the local ORPort(s):

 1. trust Tor authorities and snowflake
 1. block it for 30 min if the rate is > 5/min